 In addition to the Lincoln home, visitors are invited to tour two other neighboring homes that feature exhibits on the Lincoln family and Springfield.
 Several outdoor exhibits can also be found throughout the Lincoln neighborhood, including a new digital “augmented reality app” featuring the story of Lincoln’s neighbor Jameson Jenkins and the Underground Railroad.

 A complete tour of the historic site takes approximately two hours.
-Onsite parking is $2 per hour, and admission to the Lincoln home, exhibits and movies are free.
-(Remember: A free ticket is required for a tour of the Lincoln home.)
+Onsite parking is $2 per hour, and admission to the Lincoln Home, exhibits and movies are free.

 Old State Capitol

 1 Old State Capitol Plaza

 Before his days as president of the United States, Abraham Lincoln spent countless hours at the building we now call the Old State Capitol.
 It is also the place where Lincoln served his final term (1840-1841) as an Illinois state legislator.